 Do you want lasting pain relief NOW?

-Here at Advanced Health & Physical Medicine, we offer innovative new treatments that can dramatically heal and treat your pain without the danger and risks that come with drugs or surgery.
+Here at Advanced Health & Rehabilitation Center, we offer innovative new treatments that can dramatically heal and treat your pain without the danger and risks that come with drugs or surgery.
 Covered under Medicare and most insurance plans, our advanced therapies are often considered more affordable and effective than conventional treatments, without the disadvantage of side effects or extended recovery time.